 Asscher cut diamonds require four-pronged settings due to the shape of the cut.
 Because of the stunning Art Deco style of the cut, an asscher diamond looks incredible in a vintage ring setting or a halo setting to add extra sparkle to the stone.

-The cut attributes of a diamond contribute to its sparkle, brilliance, and bling.
-Most knowledgeable buyers would choose attributes from the Excellent – Very Good columns.
+The cut attributes of a diamond contribute to its sparkle and beauty.
+The most knowledgeable buyers would choose attributes from the Excellent – Very Good columns.

 66 – 69.9